 Iran’s Election and Unrest: What’s behind the silence of the Azerbaijanis in Iran?

-Nadir GHAZANFARI - Eurasia Critic, August, 2009
+Nadir Ghazanfari - Eurasia Critic, August, 2009

 Just hours after voting ended following last month's presidential election in Iran on June 12, the reformist candidate Mir Hossein Mousavi claimed an early victory with a majority of the votes.
 But a day after the election where two prominent reformist candidates, Mousavi and Mahdi Karroubi, and the conservative candidate Mohsen Rezaie, had run against the president, Mahmud Ahmadinejad, Iran's Interior Ministry announced that Ahmadinejad would retain the presidency--coming out ahead with more than 62 percent of the votes over his rival Mousavi, who had trailed far behind at 32 percent.
 After the election results were announced, reformist rivals Mousavi and Karrubi immediately protested, claiming the elections were rigged by Ahmadinijad.
 Mousavi contended that the election was marred by widespread fraud and insisted that he was robbed of a rightful victory.
 Rezaie followed suit.